krosmaker/krosmaker/assets.md

 ## Minion artworks

 Minion images without any background are very difficult to find.
-They are oftem available only as high quality token scans at best.
+They are often available only as high quality token scans at best.
 A background remover is necessary to extract the minion artworks with a transparent background.